tomasantunes/main-wiki2/The Problem/Problem 1 Answers.md

 - You're the one with bugs, not me.
 - Trash gets recycled.
 Don't be picky.
 - The advantage of math is that it's the same for everyone.
 The values are black on white.
 I don't have to trust anyone I can just do the calculations.
+- It's not about being better, it's about being able to communicate, understand and explain each other's ideas so we can function in a team.
+I don't have to be good at it, I can just follow instructions and get the same product.